 There are many horror stories of RFID systems implemented in either a ‘DIY’ fashion or by companies with limited expertise.
 From our experience, there are very few instances where RFID can be ‘plug-and-play’.
 Make sure your suppliers and partners can speak to you on a detailed level about the functions and limitations of any type of RFID in your environment.
 A detailed process design and technology study is required for any commercial RFID project, including pilot or prototype phases to test results.

-Those who do not remember their past are doomed to repeat it – George Santayana.
+Progress, far from consisting in change, depends on retentiveness.
+Those who do not remember their past are doomed to repeat it.

 Contact Coppernic to learn more…